s2l1/Headless-Samourai-Dojo/README.md

 If your machine has a lot of RAM, it's recommended that you increase the value of BITCOIND_DB_CACHE for a faster Initial Block Download.
 This file also provides a few additional settings for advanced setups like static onion address for your full node, bitcoind RPC API exposed to external apps, use of an external full node.
 #
 # Set the value of BITCOIND_INSTALL to "off"
-# Set the value of BITCOIND_IP with the IP address of you bitcoin full node
+# Set the value of BITCOIND_IP with the IP address of you bitcoin full node which is 172.28.0.1
 # Set the value of BITCOIND_RPC_PORT with the port used by your bitcoin full node for the RPC API (8332 default)
 # Set the value of BITCOIND_ZMQ_RAWTXS with the port used by your bitcoin full node for ZMQ notifications of raw transactions
 #   (i.e. port defined for -zmqpubrawtx in the bitcoin.conf of your full node)